 What is a Federal Direct Student Loan?

 Federal Direct Student Loans are low interest rate loans made to Graduate students attending accredited colleges and universities.
 The FAFSA results determine the student's eligibility for the Unsubsidized student loan.

 The Direct Unsubsidized Student Loan is a federal loan however the U.S. Department of Education does NOT pay interest on this type of loan.
 The interest rate is 5.31% as of July 1, 2016 and the interest will start accruing on the date of your first disbursement.
 Students may pay interest while in school but have the option to defer paying the interest until the loan goes into repayment.
 The Direct Unsubsidized Student Loan goes into repayment once you have dropped below a half-time enrollment status.
 A FAFSA must be completed to qualify for a Federal Direct Student Loan.

 Federal Direct Student Loan Maximum Amounts For Graduate Students:

 Maximum Total Loan Amount per Academic Year (up to Cost of Attendance) = $20,500.

 Maximum Total Debt from Federal Direct Student Loans (Undergraduate + Graduate) = $138,500 with a maximum $65,500 in Direct Subsidized Student Loans

-Loan Repayment: The following link offers important information about Repaying Your Loans.
-Repayment plans and calculators are available as well as information on Postponing Repayment and Public Service Loan Forgiveness.
+The following link offers important information about Repaying Your Loans.
+Repayment plans and calculators are available as well as information on Postponing Repayment (Deferment, Forbearance), Public Service Loan Forgiveness, Cancellation, and Consolidation.
 You can estimate your monthly payments using the Loan Repayment Chart.